Structural Engineering Sydney

 Concrete Block Retaining Wall Systems

 Retaining wall using concrete masonry blocks are straightforward to construct, and since there is a wide range of colours and textures available, there is a range of options for retaining walls, planter boxes and feature walls.
-Concrete masonry retaining walls are typically constructed in Australia using 150 or 200 series blocks.
+Concrete block walls are typically constructed in Australia using 150 or 200 series blocks.

 Structural engineering is often recommended for